YoungRaeKimm/YoungRaeKimm.github.io/index.md

 ## About Me

-I am an incoming Ph.D. candidate at the University of Southern California (USC), under the mentorship of Prof. C.-C. Jay Kuo, currently working as a researcher at KAIST.
+I am an incoming Ph.D. candidate at the University of Southern California (USC), under the supervision of Prof. C.-C. Jay Kuo, currently working as a researcher at KAIST.
 <!-- I'm an M.S. candidate at School of Computing, <a href="https://www.kaist.ac.kr/en/">Korea Advanced Institute of Science and Technology (KAIST)</a>, advised by <a href="http://cds.kaist.ac.kr/cdsn/?p=29">Prof. Dongman Lee</a>.  -->
 <!-- Previously, I was advised by <a href="https://apl.hongik.ac.kr/professor">Prof. Young Yoon</a> in the Department of Computer Engineering, <a href="https://en.hongik.ac.kr/index.do">Hongik University</a>.  -->